Date of Degree

 Copyright 2012 Gang Cheng

 Cheng, Gang.
-"The nonparametric least-squares method for estimating monotone functions with interval-censored observations." dissertation, University of Iowa, 2012.
+"The nonparametric least-squares method for estimating monotone functions with interval-censored observations."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.